okize/jquery-plugin-umd-boilerplate/readme.md

-# Microsite Component Boilerplate
+# Component Boilerplate

-####This is a starting point for microsite components (as jQuery plugins)

 ___

-Will create a new plugin based on micrositeComponentBoilerplate repo:
+Create a new plugin based on componentBoilerplate repo:

 ```
 $ ./bootstrap pluginName 'description of the plugin'